 Natural and Built Environment

-Nuala is a lecturer and programme director in Architecture.
+Nuala is a senior lecturer and programme director in Architecture.
 She teaches architectural design studio, history and theory of Architecture, and humanities dissertation.
 Her research focuses on developing codesign methods for the promotion of place-based sustainable development.

 Contact Teaching Times

 Large Group Teaching 5 (hours maximum)